-The afternoon weather was delightful and sunny, observed while resting indoors.
+We finally got home and had lunch.
+Later, the afternoon weather was delightful and sunny, observed while resting indoors.
 Fun fact: two weeks earlier we had had another surprise torrential downpour that resulted in me getting completely soaked, so the novelty was wearing off.
 Another fun fact: Nat’s middle name is Isaac, which means, “He will laugh.”
 Choose names wisely.

 Sunday we were going to get haircuts.
 Our hair cutter is in Brookline, right across the street from a J.P.
 Licks.
 As you have probably guessed, our routine is to get ice cream after the haircut.
 Before we went, I said to Nat, “We can’t get ice cream after the haircut, because you laughed too much in J.P.
 Licks yesterday.”
 My wife Susan was very worried that this would cause a scene later, but Nat accepted the news somberly.